Java (programming language): Versions

-As of September 2025, Java 8, 11 and 17 are supported as Long-Term Support (LTS) versions.
+As of September 2025, Java 8, 11, 17, 21, and 25 are supported as long-term support (LTS) versions.

 Oracle released the last zero-cost public update for the legacy version Java 8 LTS in January 2019 for commercial use, although it will otherwise still support Java 8 with public updates for personal use indefinitely.
-Other vendors have begun to offer zero-cost builds of OpenJDK 18 and 8, 11 and 17 that are still receiving security and other upgrades.
+Other vendors such as Adoptium continue to offer free builds of OpenJDK's long-term support (LTS) versions.
+These builds may include additional security patches and bug fixes.

 Major release versions of Java, along with their release dates:

 Editions

 Sun has defined and supports four editions of Java targeting different application environments and segmented many of its APIs so that they belong to one of the platforms.
 The platforms are: